 It seems ridiculous to think of it now but when I first learned you were going to be a boy, I was filled with worry and apprehension.
 I’m not really into cars, dirt, sports, bugs, or pretty much anything that is typically associated with raising a boy.
 And even though I know those ideas are all stereotypes (which normally I’m all about breaking) I still just couldn’t shake the feeling of being so unsure.
 What exactly would I do with a boy?

-The answer (I quickly learned): fall in love.
+The answer: fall in love.

-When you aren’t busy standing tall trying to fight Mommy’s battles, you’ll still curl up small and let me hold and hug you.
-And when you stroke my face and coo “my sweetest mommy ever” to me, my heart just melts.
-You never fail to bring a smile to my face when you decide to treat me to the game that you’ve played with me for years in which you say: “I’m going to give you 16 (or 11, or 2, or 26) kisses” and then smack them out on my cheek.
-While I accept that you’re getting older (I have no choice!) these are the small things that I hope to hold on to for just a little bit longer.
+When you aren’t busy standing tall to fight Mommy’s battles, you’ll still curl up small in my lap to let me hold and hug you.
+My heart just melts when you stroke my face and coo to me “you’re my sweetest mommy ever”.
+And it’s always a delight whenever you treat me to the game (that you’ve played with me since you first began talking) in which you will say: “Mommy, I’m going to give you 16 (or 11, or 2, or 26) kisses” and then count aloud and loudly smack the kisses out one-by-one on my cheek.
+You are growing so quickly into a Big Boy now, but it is the moments like these that I treasure and hope to retain for just a little bit longer.

-Mommy Loves You, Matthew
+Mommy Loves You, Matthew!